robertfwilson/TRExS_F2F_Meeting_Oct_2025/README.md

 Here you will find instructions on how to install the Python requirements and files necessary to run the tutorials.

-[Here](data/TRExS_F2F_Meeting_schedule.pdf) is a draft of the meeting schedule.
+[Here](data/TRExS_F2F_Meeting_schedule_v2.pdf) is a draft of the meeting schedule.

 ## Download Files

-To run most the notebooks in this repository you'll need to download some files from the cloud as instructed in the email sent to the workshop participants.
+To run most the notebooks in this repository you'll need to download some files from this [GDrive](https://drive.google.com/drive/folders/1HeP7ZsO2V5PnyylGd3S_VhBmeNKXJzwZ?usp=sharing).
 Once you download the files, move them to the folders listed below.
 The files are:

 - Cutout of the simulated Roman field ([ASDF file](data/dryrun_01/simulated_imgs/))